cacilhas/montegasppa/_source/author.md

 <br />

-{:class="mg-first"} I was born **Rodrigo M. Cacilhas** at Petrópolis/RJ, Brazil, at 1975’s end, I got the nickname [Archimedes][archimedes] when I whas 10, for math sciences are usually easy to me – and for bullying too, since some fellow students wanted to make fun of the gold crown incident.
+{:class="mg-first"} I was born **Rodrigo M. Cacilhas** at Petrópolis/RJ, Brazil, at 1975’s end, I got the nickname [Archimedes][archimedes] when I was 10, for math sciences are usually easy to me – and for bullying too, since some fellow students wanted to make fun of the gold crown incident.
 Later, I changed the spelling to **Arĥimedeς** when I became [esperantist][esperanto] (the final